-There is currently only one such framework agreement in place, for property repairs and maintenance, which is subject to review every 3 years. from the 10 December 2012 commencement date.
+There is currently only one such framework agreement in place, for property repairs and maintenance, which is subject to review every 3 years.

 How the Tendering Process Works

 If either Construction Line or an Approved List is not being used then all tendering requirements must be advertised to ensure that the process is competitive and secures good value for money.
 There are three main methods of tendering through advertisement:-